centreon/centreon-documentation/en/graph-views/install-ha.md

 ---
 id: install-ha
-title: Install Centreon MAP in High Availability
+title: Install Centreon-Map in High Availability
 ---

-> Centreon MAP requires a valid license key.
+> Centreon-Map requires a valid license key.
 To purchase one and retrieve the
 > necessary repositories, contact [Centreon](mailto:sales@centreon.com).

 ## Overview

-Centreon MAP HA relies on the same concepts as Centreon HA.
+Centreon-Map HA relies on the same concepts as Centreon HA.
 You will found all the information on the [overview](../installation/installation-of-centreon-ha/overview.html).

 > **WARNING:** The following documentation is only supported for MariaDB 10.3 and CentOS 7.